manalito/Teaching-HEIGVD-RES-2018-Labo-SMTP/README.md

 ## Description of the Repository

-This repository has been created for an exercice in a university, the subject is to create a SMPT server, and to create a class to send random spam.
+This repository has been created for an exercice in a university, the subject is to create a SMTP server, and to create a class to send random spam.

 The random spam is created with the help of a bunch of class: